LLC Operating Agreements

 LLC Member Obligations in an LLC Operating Agreement

-These days, LLCs are often founded around a brilliant idea which requires a lot of development, creation and “sweat equity.”
+These days, LLCs are often founded around a brilliant idea that requires a lot of development, creation, and “sweat equity.”
 As a consequence, it is a good idea to include certain obligations of the LLC members in the LLC Operating Agreement.

 Each member should be obliged to keep all LLC business confidential.